Gutek8134/AID-dice-rolling/README.md

 will leave it as is.<br>

 ### Generally it's best to write desired state in external program and then remove all newline characters.
-This may not be needed in the future, but is now.
+This may not be needed in the future, but is now

 ---